 Possibility Toolbar [Page 9 of 15])

-Sudoku Dragon has a Possibilities toolbar controlling which square possibilities are shown.
-This is used in conjunction with the program's other many View | Options.
+Sudoku Dragon uses a Possibilities toolbar to control which square possibilities are shown.
+It is used in conjunction with theother View | Options to highlight possiblities for squares.
 The Possibility toolbar is conveniently shown above the grid.
 You select a possibility number in the bar by clicking on it or pressing the ALT key and the number key.
-Showing all automatic possibilities is available by clicking on the first star ( ) option on the bar (or the F4 function key).
+Showing possibilities for all the numbers is achieved by clicking on the first star ( ) option on the bar (or the F4 function key).

 In this screen shot 3 been selected in the possibility bar.
-So all currently allocated 3's are highlighted in the Sudoku and the automatic possibility settings are set so that any unallocated square in the grid that can take a 3 has a small 3 shown in the top left corner.
+So all currently allocated 3's are highlighted in the Sudoku puzzle and the automatic possibility settings are set so that any unallocated square in the grid that can take a 3 has a small 3 shown in the top left corner.
 In this case the remaining two 3's can only go in two squares Ac and Ef.
 All the other squares cannot take a 3 because of the pattern of the 3's already set.

-Copyright © 2005-2014 Sudoku Dragon
+Copyright © 2005-2015 Sudoku Dragon